wangywUST/ucm_llm_course_2025/lectures/tokenization.md

 Now let's take a look at an implementation of the BPE algorithm.
 This won't be an optimized version you can actually use on a big corpus; we just want to show you the code so you can understand the algorithm a little bit better.

-I present the colab link for you to reproduce this part's experiments easily: https://colab.research.google.com/drive/13F5T8aikeumAu2Oxpaabczvqhxkih8mF?usp=sharing
+I present the colab link for you to reproduce this part's experiments easily: [Colab BPE](https://colab.research.google.com/drive/13F5T8aikeumAu2Oxpaabczvqhxkih8mF?usp=sharing)

 ### Training BPE